 No, ACG Tauranga is a secular private school.
 ACG Tauranga’s values are embedded in all aspects of school life and are referred to as a guide for all conduct, attitudes and relationships.

-ACG Tauranga will grow to include all levels from Preschool to Year 13.
+ACG Tauranga has all levels from Preschool to Year 13.
 When full, there will be approximately 700 students on site.

 Our campus is purpose-built to the highest standards, and poised for future growth.
 Campus facilities include 14 classrooms, two science laboratories, administrative areas, large multipurpose space with adjoining play areas, brand new three-level gymnasium, sports fields and a new preschool.